-I guess it is a case of overcrowding in the uterus.
+I guess it is a case of overcrowding in the uterus as I conceived a pair of twins.
 My youngest daughter’s left ear was folded at birth.
 While this is merely a cosmetic abnormality and does not affect her hearing ability, paying no attention to it may affect my child’s emotional development.
 Note I am not providing any image of her affected ear here to respect her privacy.
 Though it was not a hideous-looking ear, I cannot anticipate her reaction when she reads this post in the future.
-Our pediatrician advised to monitor her ear development during the first week of her life.
-There are instances where the ear shape will self-correct, however no one can tell when and whether this will actually happen.
+Our paediatrician advised monitoring her ear development during the first week of her life.
+There are instances where the ear shape will self-correct, however, no one can tell when and whether this will actually happen.
 In our case, nothing happened after 1 week from birth.

-Our pediatrician recommended our daughter to undergo the ear correction therapy from EarWell that is said to have a 90% success rate for newborns.
+Our paediatrician recommended our daughter to undergo the ear correction therapy from EarWell that is said to have a 90% success rate for newborns.

-It was a simple non-invasive procedure by attaching an ear mold to the folded ear for 1 month.
-The mold is made of a silicon-like material and includes a cradle base, 2 smaller parts to be placed onto the ear and a cover to ensure that the small parts stay in place.
-I just had to ensure that the ear mold does not get wet, or dirtied by sweat and vomit.
-The only sacrifice made other than treatment cost was shaving off her hair near to the ear to ensure the mold is securely attached to the skin behind her ear rather than on her hair.
+It was a simple non-invasive procedure by attaching an ear mould to the folded ear for 1 month.
+The mould is made of a silicone-like material and includes a cradle base, 2 smaller parts to be placed onto the ear and a cover to ensure that the small parts stay in place.
+I just had to ensure that the ear mould does not get wet, or dirtied by sweat and vomit.
+The only sacrifice made other than treatment cost was shaving off her hair near to the ear.
+This is to ensure the mould is securely attached to the skin behind her ear rather than on her hair.

-The mold was removed 2 weeks ago and my daughter’s ear now looks prettier.
+The doctor removed the mould 2 weeks ago and my daughter’s ear now looks prettier.

 This is not a sponsored post.